rkoeninger/ShenScript/docs/setup.rst

 .. function:: (options) => $

-   The :js:`options` argument is required here, unlike in the :js:`backend` function.
-It also has two required properties.

-   :param boolean options.async:  Must be specified.
-   :param string  options.target: Must be :js:`"node"` or :js:`"web"`.
+   :param object options:  Can have all of the same properties as the options object accepted by the :js:`backend` function.
    :returns:               A complete ShenScript environment.

 The default configuration options for this environment are specified in the ``config`` module and environment-derived properties are in the ``config.node`` and ``config.web`` modules.
 Any of these can be overwritten by specifying them in the :js:`options` to the :js:`shen` function.

 The Kernel Sandwich
 ===================

-A full ShenScript environment is created by initialising a new backend with the options passed into the top-level, running that through the appropriate async or sync pre-rendered kernel and then applying the frontend decorator for whichever node or web environment is specified in the options.
+A full ShenScript environment is created by initialising a new backend with the options passed into the top-level, running that through the pre-rendered kernel and then applying the frontend decorator for whichever node or web environment is specified in the options.
 The composition looks like :js:`frontend(kernel(backend(options)))`.
 I call this "The Kernel Sandwich".

 The Backend
 -----------